astarzinski/anki_automation_v1/README.md

 The program "doc_comparison.py" is run for every document you want to compare against your deck.

-10) Enter `python doc_comparison.py` into the terminal and you will be prompted to make sure that the document you want to use is placed in the "input" folder which itself is in the "anki_automation_v1" folder.
+10) Enter `python3 doc_comparison.py` into the terminal and you will be prompted to make sure that the document you want to use is placed in the "input" folder which itself is in the "anki_automation_v1" folder.

 You can place as many documents as you like into the 'input' folder and they will be selectable when running the program.